lhwitten/thingLooker/README.md

 ![Circle and Cone Packing](docs/images/dfs_vs_bfs.png)

 A path created by our pathplanning algorithm.
+This particular path was found by estimating a solution to the traveling salesman problem using simulated annealing, a heuristic commonly used for the traveling salesman problem which allows for some random, suboptimal swapping of nodes in a path to aid exploration.

 ![Circle and Cone Packing](docs/images/final_path.png)

+Implementation details can be found in the file **path_plan.py**.
+Additional functions for finding bisectors, line and circle intersection tests, and creating the subregion in which to pack circles are implemented here as well but are not elaborated on here as these details are not central to the theory of the algorithm.

-## Creat a script that could run a forward pass through a NeRF outside of the nerfstudio scaffolding
+## Create a script that could run a forward pass through a NeRF outside of the nerfstudio scaffolding

 ### Overview